Looking for a few days relaxing on a paradisical beach during the day and partying at night? Come and discover the haven of Morro de São Paulo!

 - 1 private transfer from the international airport to your hotel at the port in Salvador de Bahia

-- The crossing from the port in Salvador to Morro de Sao Paulo in a catamaran (not privatized)
+- The crossing from the port in Salvador to Morro de São Paulo in a catamaran (non private)

 - 3 nights in a double room at the Vila Guaimu pousada or lodge.

-- A return transfer in a non privatized catamaran from Morro de Sao Paulo to the port of the Bahian capital.
+- A return transfer in a non-private catamaran from Morro de São Paulo to the port of the Bahian capital.

 - A private transfer from the port to the international airport of Salvador

-Explore the Bahian destination which is famous for its partying and relaxation!
+The Bahian utopia, famous for its partying and laid back atmosphere!

-The beaches on Morro de Sao Paulo are among the most popular in Brazil and let you slide into the role of Robinson Crusoe as soon as you start wandering around on this almost deserted island.
+The beaches on Morro de São Paulo are among the most popular in Brazil and let you slide into the role of Robinson Crusoe as soon as you start wandering around this almost deserted island.

-With coconut trees as far as the eye can see, vast stretches of white sands surrounded by mangroves dotted with a few rocks along the coast before reaching down to touch the limpid blue waters of the Atlantic ocean.
+Witness coconut trees as far as the eye can see, vast stretches of white sands surrounded by mangroves before reaching down to touch the limpid blue waters of the Atlantic ocean.

 An ideal setting to soak up the sun in peace and to come back from a vacation tanned and relaxed !

-The relaxed atmosphere of the central beaches (1 & 2) continues after sunset along the harbor and its stone jetty : get ready to dance the forro and samba until the early morning !
+The laid-back atmosphere of the central beaches (1 & 2) continues after sunset along the harbor and its stone jetty : get ready to dance the forró and samba until the early morning !

-Morro de Sao Paulo, one of the first places colonized by the Portuguese and so full of history
+One of the first places colonized by the Portuguese

-Later it became an important checking point for ships going to & from All Saints Bay and a strategic place with tough battles between the Portuguese, Dutch and French in colonial times.
+Later it became an important checking point for ships going to & from “Baía de todos os Santos” and a strategic place with tough battles between the Portuguese, Dutch and French in colonial times.
 There are still some interesting colonial vestiges worth going to visit.

-You can also visit the ruins of the 17th century fortress and the « Fonte Grande », one of the first waterworks distributing water in Bahia and the biggest for a long time.
-You will also see the ancient buildings on the Tinhare Island and canal while on a boat trip.
-If you keep yours eyes open you may see some whales who come to this coast to reproduce in the months from June to August
+You can also visit the ruins of the 17th century fortress and the Fonte Grande, one of the first waterworks distributing water in Bahia, and the biggest for a long time.
+You will also see the ancient buildings on Tinharé Island while on a boat trip.
+If you keep your eyes open you may see some whales who come to this coast to mate in the months from June to August.

-Three ways to reach Morro de Sao Paulo from Salvador de Bahia
+How to get to Morro de São Paulo from Salvador

-There are three ways to reach Morro de Sao Paulo, from Salvador de Bahia, which we detail below starting with the quickest & finishing with the slowest:
+There are three ways to reach Morro de São Paulo from Salvador de Bahia, which we detail below.

-• By Airplane: It’s the quickest way, leaving from the international airport at Salvador, the flight takes about 20 minutes, but it is obviously the most expensive.
+• By Airplane: The quickest way, leaving from the international airport at Salvador, the flight takes about 20 minutes.
+Of course, flying is the most expensive way.
 The island has two runways, one on beach n° 3 the other on beach n°4.

-• Directly by boat : aboard a catamaran on a regular trip leaving from the port near Mercado Modelo on the Salvador de Bahia quay .
+• Directly by boat : Aboard a catamaran leaving from the port near Mercado Modelo on the Salvador de Bahia quay.
 It takes about 2hrs during which the boat follows the Bahian coastline.
+An enjoyable experience that transforms a simple transfer into a scenic boat trip.
 However the sea can be a little rough depending on the wind and tides (mainly between May and November) making the trip less agreeable for those who are prone to sea sickness.
-This is a good compromise though as it transforms a simple transfer into an interesting boat trip.
-It’s our suggested option in the Morro de Sao Paulo package.
+It’s our suggested option in the Morro de São Paulo package.
 We typically work with the Biotur company who have the latest modern and more comfortable boats.

-• Combining Ferry and road: First you arrive at the Bom Dispacho port on the island of Itaparica by ferry (about 45mins).
+• Ferry and Road: First you arrive at the Bom Dispacho port on the island of Itaparica by ferry (about 45mins).
 Then you set off by road before taking another boat in Valença that takes 30mins to reach Morro.
-This transfer takes most of a day but you can see some craftsmen on the way and the trip is quite interesting with a lovely tropical landscape.
+This transfer takes most of a day but you can see some craftsmen on the way and the trip is quite scenic through lovely tropical landscape.

-The trips from the port to the island of Morro de Sao Paulo (both ways) in a catamaran mentioned in the program are aboard regular lines and so are not private trips.
+The trips from the port to the island of Morro de São Paulo (both ways) are not private trips.

 Meals are not included apart from breakfast.

-Here a vehicle awaits to take you to your chosen hotel for your stay.
+Here a vehicle awaits to take you to your hotel.